RustedSwords/ImageProcessor/README.md

 ## An image editor to mass edit your pictures to your preferred settings.

 This is a small python project which mainly uses python's pillow library to edit image.
+You can edit contrast and add other editing settings which you desire and make your own mass photo editor for making editing simpler and faster.

 * Requirements:
 ```